Shishir198/Hack-DSA/README.md

 ## Hack DSA is an open-source repository that collects problems about the data structures and algorithms.

+### Solve as many problems as you can and create pull request for every individual problem and 🌟 this repo for future reference.

 ## Fork this repository
 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.